mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ### Conclusion ###

-Hopefully this demonstrates how easy it is to setup a .NET build/deploy with gulp.
+Hopefully this demonstrates how easy it is to setup a .NET build/deploy on Windows with gulp.
 If you are doing client side development, this will be even more of a win as your tools (Like Karma, JSHint, etc) will be run by the same build tool.